View all Standards for Alberta, Canada

 The final project will incorporate multiple areas that students have studied over the course of the year/semester: playwriting, acting, scenic design, and marketing.
-They’ll take what they’ve learned and create a 5-minute play with a monologue that they’ll perform.
-They’ll also describe the overall design of the show and create a ground plan and rendering for their design.
+They are putting everything they’ve learned into a final package, including writing, rehearsing, and performing.

 Students will have a chance to merge their understanding of scene elements with their improvisation skills in this final unit based on Augusto Boal’s Theatre of the Oppressed.
 Theatre of the Oppressed is a style of theatre specifically created to highlight the injustices of power and oppression in society and to problem-solve ways to bring about change.